Fast machine learned interatomic potential for hydrogen-induced embrittlement in {\alpha}-Fe: Results

-At room temperature, the H content decreases both $C_{11}$ and $C_{44}$ by $\SI{\sim1.5}{\%}$, and increases $C_{12}$ by $\SI{\sim0.5}{\%}$ per $\SI{1}{\atp}$ increase in H concentration.
-Moreover, the volume-equivalent calculations for pure Fe indicated a more significant reduction for all three moduli per $\SI{1}{\atp}$ increase in H concentration; $\SI{\sim2.3}{\%}$, $\SI{\sim2.5}{\%}$, and $\SI{\sim1.5}{\%}$ for $C_{11}$, $C_{12}$, and $C_{44}$, respectively.
-These results imply that the chemical contribution of H generally increases all three moduli, consistent with the DFT calculations by Psiachos \emph{et al.} \cite{psiachosInitioStudyModification2011}.
+At room temperature, the H content decreases both $C_{11}$ and $C_{44}$ by $\SI{1.5}{\%}$, and increases $C_{12}$ by $\SI{0.5}{\%}$ per $\SI{1}{\atp}$ increase in H concentration.
+Moreover, the volume-equivalent calculations for pure Fe indicated a more significant reduction for all three constants per $\SI{1}{\atp}$ increase in H concentration; $\SI{2.3}{\%}$, $\SI{2.5}{\%}$, and $\SI{1.5}{\%}$ for $C_{11}$, $C_{12}$, and $C_{44}$, respectively.
+These results imply that the chemical contribution of H generally increases all three constants, consistent with the DFT calculations by Psiachos \emph{et al.} \cite{psiachosInitioStudyModification2011}.
 However, the decrease due to volumetric expansion is more significant than the chemical contribution by H for $C_{11}$ and $C_{44}$.

-While experimental results on single-crystal Fe samples is lacking, a decrease of $\SI{8}{\%}$ of the shear modulus ($G$) with $\SI{1}{\atp}$ H-content was deduced by Lunarska \emph{et al.} \cite{lunarska_effect_1977} for polycrystal \aFe~at $\SI{100}{K}$.
-The tabGAP model predicts a decrease of $\SI{1.5}{\%}$ or $\SI{2.5}{\%}$ at this temperature, calculated with either $G=C_{44}$ or $G=(C_{11}-C_{12})/C_{11}$, respectively.
+While experimental results on single-crystal Fe samples are lacking, a decrease of $\SI{8}{\%}$ of the shear modulus with $\SI{1}{\atp}$ H-content was deduced by Lunarska \emph{et al.} \cite{lunarskaEffectHydrogenShear1977} for polycrystal \aFe at $\SI{100}{K}$.
+This result can be compared to the tabGAP-derived elastic constants via the Voigt-Reuss-Hill average shear modulus $G_H$ \cite{hillElasticBehaviourCrystalline1952}, defined by the equations: